f820602h/vue-surf/README.md

   default: undefined,
 }
 ```
 To achieve a seamless animation effect, when no value is specified, it defaults to being the same as `transitionDuration`.
+However, if `transitionDuration` is set to 0, `apexesSeriesTransformDuration` will automatically be set to 500.

 <br/>